Taking an antidepressant can lead to significant personality changes, likely for the better, a new study finds.

 Both neuroticism and extraversion are associated with the brain's serotonin system, which is targeted by SSRI antidepressants.

 Sixty-nine of the original 120 people who took paroxetine followed up with researchers for one year.
 The changes in levels of neuroticism and extroversion before and after treatment for those antidepressant users were compared to placebo patients who showed the same amount of improvement in their depression symptoms.
 The study found that there was 6.8 times as much change on neuroticism and 3.5 times as much change on extroversion in those who took paroxetine as in placebo patients.
+Personality changes

 The findings provide evidence against the common assumption that personality changes during SSRI treatment occur only as a byproduct of alleviating depressive symptoms, the researchers note.
 Several alternative explanations could be considered.